 Many students can attest that there is one way to get through long nights of study, and that is coffee.
-According to Allison Aubrey, NPR reporter, college aged consumption of coffee has increased over the past decade.
-In a 2013 NPR report Aubrey noted that 18- to 24-year-olds are consuming coffee more regularly and instead of sodas or other caffeinated beverages.
+According to Allison Aubrey, NPR reporter, college-aged consumption of coffee has increased over the past decade.
+In a 2013 NPR report, Aubrey noted that 18- to 24-year-olds are consuming coffee more regularly and instead of sodas or other caffeinated beverages.

 Coffee shops are catching on and they are subsequently popping up in and around colleges nationwide.
 But which colleges are near the best of the best when it comes to coffee.
 Using The Daily Meal and Value Colleges’ top value ranking system, we came up with these Top 10 Colleges with the Best Coffee Shops.

-Since 2005 Toomer’s Coffee Company has been serving Auburn University students, staff and faculty from the University Village shopping center, since becoming an Auburn staple.
+Since 2005 Toomer’s Coffee Company has been serving Auburn University students, staff, and faculty from the University Village shopping center, since becoming an Auburn staple.
 Toomer’s provides free Wi-Fi though sometimes it can be difficult to maintain.
-This coffee shop is one of very few independent businesses thriving in the area.
+This coffee shop is one of the very few independent businesses thriving in the area.

 Tuition Costs: $4,404

 Mishka’s Café near University of California, Davis

 Founded in 1995 and located in downtown Davis, Mishka’s Café has been known as a staple location where locals and students alike can meet for a great cup of coffee to converse, read, or relax.
 Mishka’s is proudly housed in a sustainable, solar-powered green building and in line with sustainable living, offers organic, fair-trade coffee and other goods.
 But know before you go: stop by the ATM because Mishka’s Café is cash only.